Map Tile/File

 When a UDF endpoint is called as Tile

-, Fused passes bbox
+, Fused passes bounds

 object specifies a tile by its bounds or XYZ index.